 Where to start:

 When I start with a new project I start with what kind of website I am working on.
-Is it photography, a simple blog, a store.
-Or is it a mix of 2.
-I start looking for inspiration on WordPress Themes Directory and your competitors, its OK to get inspired by them.
+Is it photography, a simple blog, a website?
+Or is it a mix of 2?
+I start looking for inspiration on WordPress Themes Directory and your competitors, it is OK to get inspired by them.
 After I found something I like I create a child theme and start building and add the finishing touches to the theme.
 The internet is full of great resources.

-This is the reason I started with the best free blogging resources that gets you started without spending a dollar.
+This is the reason I started with the best free blogging resources that get you started without spending a dollar.

 List of the Best Free Blogging Resources.